nkooman/Catan/README.md

 # TODO List

 - [x] Implement dice system.
-- [ ] Implement graph to keep track of Settlements and Roads.
+- [x] Implement graph to keep track of Settlements and Roads.
-- [ ] Implement graph to keep track of terrain hexes.
+- [x] Implement terrain hexes to be linked to the graph.
 - [ ] Implement turn order.
 - [ ] Implement setup phase.
 - [ ] Implement resource production.